nilsfriess/mcc/README.md

-# MCC - Monte Carlo Chess Engine
+# MCC - Monte Carlo Tree Search Chess Engine

 The goal is to develop a chess engine based on the Monte Carlo Tree Search algorithm.